kata-containers/ci/jobs-builder/README.md

 $ ./publish_jobs.sh -c jjb.conf -t
 ```

+The `publish_jobs.sh` can also delete unwanted and/or not needed anymore jobs.
+You
+just need to list their names in the `trash` file.

 Run `./publish_jobs.sh -h` to see all the available options of the script.

 # Checking your changes on a local Jenkins